argoproj/argo-events/docs/setup/amqp.md

         kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/event-sources/amqp.yaml

-5. Create the gateway by running the following command,

-        kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/gateways/amqp.yaml

-6. Inspect the gateway pod logs to make sure the gateway was able to subscribe to the exchange specified in the event source to consume messages.
+6. Inspect the event-source pod logs to make sure it was able to subscribe to the exchange specified in the event source to consume messages.

 7. Create the sensor by running the following command,